harsh6768/aws-lambda-studious/README.md

  ### 2. How to create Layer :

    We use layer to use npm libraries which are not provided as a built in libraries inside lambda functions.

+   1. Make directory with name nodejs(name is specific) then go to console
+   2. npm init -y   generate package.json file
+   3. install npm module which you need for lambda functions
+   4. make zip of nodejs folder
+   5.